Mashweb/docker-project/README.md

 # Quick How-to on Building, Publishing, and Deploying a Docker Project

-This how-to is a quick guide to setting up and maintaining Docker images, containers, and deployments using a VPS like Digital Ocean.
+This how-to is a quick guide to setting up and maintaining Docker images, containers, and deployments on a VPS like Digital Ocean.
 The normal sequence is: build locally, run locally, publish, and deploy.

 _NB: This README documents commands using lines up to 80 characters long.